ssperry94/Student-Management-System/README.md

 2. **.key File**: The encryption key is stored in a `.key` file located under `bin/key`.
 Do not change or delete this file, as doing so will prevent you from accessing anything past the login screen.

 3. **No Editing Capability**: At this time, there is no way to edit information once it has been entered.
 This means that any data entered for students or teachers is permanent.
 The only way to correct it is by accessing the "Troubleshoot" option in the main menu and resetting the affected files.
 Be aware that resetting files containing pre-made students and teachers will delete them.
+This feature will be added at a later date.

 4. **No GUI**: The program currently operates entirely through the terminal.
 While the program includes error handling for most invalid inputs, it may not catch all potential errors.

 ## Tutorial
-To run the project, you can either run the code from your development enviornment of choice (assuming you've set up the dependancies), or run one of these commands:
+To run the project, you can either run the code from your development enviornment of choice (assuming you've set up the dependancies), or run one of these commands from the project directory:
 ### **Windows**
     ```bash
         cd ../bin